 Indigenous Tutorial Assistance Scheme (ITAS)

 The Indigenous Tutorial Assistance Scheme (ITAS) aims to help all Aboriginal and Torres Strait Islander students achieve academic success.
 ITAS is a Commonwealth funded program that provides Aboriginal and Torres Strait Islander students with one-on-one private or group tuition.
 The program is designed to assist Aboriginal and Torres Strait Islander students in their tertiary studies by aligning them with qualified ITAS tutors suited to the students' needs.

-ITAS is an academic support initiative of the Department of Education, Employment and Workplace Relations (DEEWR), which aims to improve educational outcomes for Aboriginal and Torres Strait Islander students.
-DEEWR funding covers the costs associated with providing tutors to aid Aboriginal and Torres Strait Islander students in their studies.
+ITAS is an academic support initiative of the Prime Minister and Cabinet (PMC), which aims to improve educational outcomes for Aboriginal and Torres Strait Islander students.
+PMC funding covers the costs associated with providing tutors to aid Aboriginal and Torres Strait Islander students in their studies.
 There is no charge to the students themselves.

 Am I eligible?